HariSekhon/Knowledge-Base/binary-analysis.md

 - `LIBRARY_PATH` - used by the GCC compiler during linking after compiling sources
   - you probably don't want to mess with this as a user / systems administrator
   - the GNU linker, `ld`, uses these directories in addition to the standard lib directories
+  - if you've set this to compile against a library in a non-standard location, chances are you'll also need to specify `LD_LIBRARY_PATH` at runtime to make the binary work, at least on that host.

 ## Examine dynamic library dependencies